Updated on June 2023 by Sharon Lewis.

 In this article, we will be looking at the largest companies in Africa, ranked by market capitalisation.
-Africa is the poorest continent in the world, with the large majority of its countries being developing countries.
-This means the largest companies in Africa are smaller than elsewhere in the world.
-However, this does not mean traders should neglect these companies.
-Good knowledge of Africa’s largest companies can be vital for traders to gain an edge in the market.
+African economies are smaller than most leading countries, but they are growing at a record pace.
+A good knowledge of Africa’s largest companies can be vital for traders to gain an edge in the market.

 How do we define the largest?

 It is important for us to establish how we are ranking these companies.
 Yes, we are ranking the largest companies, but what does this mean, and how can we measure this?
-We will use market capitalisation as our measure, which is the market value of a companies outstanding shares.
+We will use market capitalisation as our measure, which is the market value of a company’s outstanding shares.
 This is effectively the equity value of a company and can show the public’s opinion on a company’s overall value.
-Market capitalisation is calculated simply by multiplying the price of the companies shares by the number of outstanding shares there are of that company.
-This market capitalisation value is important for investors to have knowledge of, in order to make sound decisions when investing and trading.
+Market capitalization is calculated simply by multiplying the price of the company’s shares by the number of outstanding shares there are of that company.
+This market capitalisation value is important for investors to have knowledge of to make sound decisions when investing and trading.

 10 Largest African Companies

 These companies may not be as recognisable to the average person as the largest companies in other continents or countries.
 This can make it even more important for traders to gain background knowledge of them and establish an advantage over the competition.

 The largest company in Africa and the 503rd largest in the world, Naspers is an internet, technology and multimedia holding company that operates globally.
 Founded in 1915, Naspers dominated the South African market throughout the 20th century, being the largest holding company with its main stakes in books, newspapers, and magazines.
 Through the 1980s, the company began to globalise and diversify its assets, helping it become the multinational holdings company it is today.